gvalvano/sdnet/README.md

 Database at: [*acdc_challenge*](https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html).\
 An atlas of the heart in each projection at: [*atlas*](http://tuttops.altervista.org/ecocardiografia_base.html).

+# Be aware that...

+This is a work in progress project.
+There could be errors and future updates.

 # How to use it

 1. Download the ACDC data set